trivoallan/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 To launch a course, you prepare the course itself, the staff, and the students.
-This chapter includes a :ref:`Course Launch Checklist` to use as a model for your own schedule of activities.
+This chapter includes a :ref:`Course Launch Checklist` to use as a model for your schedule of activities.

 To help you communicate to the staff and to all course participants when you are launching the course, and also while the course runs, you can send email